Guitarist Kazuki Tokaji Is at the Heart of Circle The Earth's Rockin' Sound

 “It was like I’ve known these guys for years right from the start,” Tokaji said.
 “We have a great connection and we feed off each other’s energy and creativity.”

-Besides Tokaji on guitar, the band is made up of Khadia Handon on lead vocals, Sandy Chao Wang, Keyboards; Lauren Richards, Harmony Vocals; Whitney Claire Kaufman, harmony vocals; Michael McBay, Bass; and Sandro Feliciano on drums.
+Besides Tokaji on guitar, Circle the Earth is made up of Khadia Handon on lead vocals, Sandy Chao Wang, Keyboards; Lauren Richards, Harmony Vocals; Whitney Claire Kaufman, harmony vocals; Michael McBay, Bass; and Sandro Feliciano on drums.

 “Kazuki brings a great energy and passion to the band that blends well with all of our personalities,” said Handon.
 “We’re excited about what the future holds for us as we get past this health crisis.”